shailis17/IT202-009/public_html/Project/Proposal.md

                     - System should let user know if username or email is taken and allow the user to correct the error without wiping/clearing the form

-    - [X] (mm/dd/yyyy of completion) User will be able to login to their account (given they enter the correct credentials)
+    - [X] (11/09/2021) User will be able to login to their account (given they enter the correct credentials)
         -  List of Evidence of Feature Completion
-            - Status: Partially Working ==> TODO - User-friendly error message for incorrect username entry
+            - Status: Complete
             - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
             - Pull Requests
                 - PR link #1: https://github.com/shailis17/IT202-009/pull/31